 How do women always know just where to find whatever things we men are looking for?
 They’re the ones who hide them!
 So when we get frustrated enough to give up or ask for help, our wives (or mothers or daughters) always know right where to “discover” them for us.

-Of course, it isn’t true that women hide things on their husbands so they look like they can “miraculously” find them-but it sure may appear to be the case!
+The mystery continues.
+Of course, it isn’t true that women hide things on their husbands so they look like they can “miraculously” find them.
+But it sure may appear to be the case!
 So what’s the point?
 What’s the benefit of reading this marriage message?

-So rather than getting frustrated with each other when a situation comes up where one of us needs the other, this is the opportunity to extend grace, just like the kind that God extends to us each and every day.
-Let’s work together in cooperation so that our marriage works at it’s best—helping each other and showing everyone around us—including ourselves, the grace and beauty of a marriage that works together to the glory of God.
+So rather than getting frustrated with each other when a situation comes up, extend grace.
+This is what God extends to us each and every day.
+Lets work together in cooperation so that our marriage works at its best.
+We are to help each other and show everyone around us —including ourselves, the grace and beauty of a marriage that works together to the glory of God.

 Steve and Cindy Wright